Corazón apasionado: Plot

 Marcos admits that it was he who killed Alejandro.
 Leticia reveals Ricardo that, in the past, she wanted to have Graciela sentenced to life imprisonment because while she was guardian at a prison from Mexico she received millions from a very strong person to kill an inmate; Graciela decided to burn down the prison not to leave traces and 300 women died.
 Graciela has an accident, ends up in hospital and forces Ricardo to marry her.
 Virginia is imprisoned and she finds out that she is pregnant with Bruno's baby.

 Fedora cuts Patricia's face with a knife and, as a result, Patricia wants to break off with Armando.
 Fedora helps Bruno get out of the hospital.
 Leticia falls in love with Armando.
-Graciela wants to burn Virginia but both of them are trapped in a room by Teresa Rivas Gomez.
+Graciela wants to burn Virginia but both of them are trapped in a room by Teresa Rivas viuda de Gómez.
 Ricardo wants to save them but Teresa hits him in the head.
 Graciela dies impaled.

 Both Fedora and Bruno are killed by Marcos.
 Armando and Patricia get married.